webpy/webpy.github.com/sessions/index.md

 ## Implementation details

+### Session class
 The Session class is a derivate of Storage.

-It will include these "public" methods:
+#### Private variables
+ * _generator - reference to user-supplied "unique random number generator" or just to default session generator function
+ * _handler - reference to user-choosen Handler
+ * _id - current session id
+ * _data - internal Storage object for session data

+#### Public methods

  * start() - it will start the session, regenerate id, set cookies, retreive data if the session isn't new; it will call \_identity(), \_verify(), \_generator(), \_retreive()
  * get_id() - it will return current session id